danielbodnar/awesome-stars/README.md

 - [fregante/GhostText](https://github.com/fregante/GhostText) - 👻 Use your text editor to write in your browser.
 Everything you type in the editor will be instantly updated in the browser (and vice versa).
 - [svsool/memo](https://github.com/svsool/memo) - Markdown knowledge base with bidirectional [[link]]s built on top of VSCode
 - [markdoc-extra/vscode-markdoc](https://github.com/markdoc-extra/vscode-markdoc) - VSCode extension for Markdoc syntax highlighting and language support
-- [rjmacarthy/twinny](https://github.com/rjmacarthy/twinny) - The most no-nonsense locally hosted (or API hosted) AI code completion plugin for vs-code, like GitHub Copilot but 100% free and 100% private.
+- [rjmacarthy/twinny](https://github.com/rjmacarthy/twinny) - The most no-nonsense locally hosted (or API hosted) AI code completion plugin for Visual Studio Code, like GitHub Copilot but 100% free and 100% private.
 - [microsoft/playwright-vscode](https://github.com/microsoft/playwright-vscode) - Playwright Test Visual Studio Code integration
 - [viatsko/awesome-vscode](https://github.com/viatsko/awesome-vscode) - 🎨 A curated list of delightful VS Code packages and resources.
 - [alefragnani/vscode-bookmarks](https://github.com/alefragnani/vscode-bookmarks) - Bookmarks Extension for Visual Studio Code